Chart Color Schemes

 Health indicators suggest below-average outcomes in Noosa Hinterland.
 Common health conditions are slightly more prevalent than average across both younger and older age cohorts.

 The rate of private health cover is relatively low at approximately 50% of the total population (~12,911 people), compared to the national average of 55.3%.
 The most common medical conditions in the area are arthritis and mental health issues, impacting 9.1 and 8.0% of residents respectively.
-68.1% of residents declare themselves completely clear of medical ailments, similar to the Rest of Qld figure.
+68.1% of residents declare themselves completely clear of medical ailments, similar to the rest of Qld.
 The area has 24.5% of residents aged 65 and over (6,398 people).
 Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health